Nazek-Altayeb/Quiz/README.md

 # Goal

-Build API that serve the following front-end : https://github.com/Nazek-Altayeb/Quiz-Frontend.
+Build API that serves the following front-end : https://github.com/Nazek-Altayeb/Quiz-Frontend.
-Provide the Front-end with required data, which should be loaded from TRAVIA in real time.
+It provides the Front-end with required data, which should be loaded from TRAVIA in real time, Complies with end user inputs.